 How Thick Should Garage Floor Be?
 (Code Risks!)

-The thickness of your garage floor is not something you want to skimp on.
 It’s not just about parking your car; it’s about safety, longevity, and avoiding a whole heap of trouble with building codes.

 So, let’s dive into the nitty-gritty of garage floor thickness and why it matters more than you might think.